alberlab/pgs/docs/quickstart.rst

    :scale: 50 %
    :align: center

 A. PGS Project – Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Specify the project directory using the ``Browse`` button on right side.
+Specify the project/working directory using the ``Browse`` button on right side.
 PGS will run in the specified project directory and all files,
 such as running script(i.e. ``runPGS.sh``), configuration file(i.e. ``input_config.json``),  log(i.e. ``pyflow.data``), and output results,
 will be stored in the directory.